 - The 3 Peaks Challenge is only finished when the challengee touches the Abergavenny Castle entrance at the finish point.

 - To compete in the 3 Peaks Challenge GPS tracklog evidence must be supplied to ensure compliance with site rules and airspace demonstrating you at each of the five turn points (start, 3 peaks and finish).
-Acceptable evidence includes: Photos (selfies) with timestamps taken at each turn point, an igc file or 4D gps file demonstrating position and altitude or a complete livetracking file with a position at each turn point.
+Acceptable evidence includes: Screenshot of tracklog (most simple option), an igc file or 4D gps file demonstrating position and altitude or a complete livetracking file with a position at each turn point.
 If possible please post a selfie at start, finish and each trig point on the SEW telegram Chat so that we can follow your day.

 - Air law must be respected and this means flying is restricted from 30 minutes before sunrise to 30 minutes after sunset.
 Travel on foot can occur outside of these times (although you will need suitable equipment if you choose to do this).

 Automatic disqualifications will occur for: anyone found using another vehicle (including driving or hitching as a passenger), riding an animal along the course, over-flying the turn points (without physically touching the trig points), breaking air law, unsafe flying (as determined by the SEW committee), not carrying complete equipment, for not following site rules or for other reasons as determined by the SEW committee.

 If you successfully complete the challenge you should post an image on SEW Telegram Chat.
 You should then ‘challenge’ 2-3 other SEW paragliding club members who should attempt to complete the 3 peaks challenge within the season.
 Club members who fail to even attempt the challenge will be expected to explain why!
 You cannot challenge club members who have already completed the task.

 CHAMPION CHALLENGER – this will be the person who completes the challenge in the fastest time from the period 01 October to 15 March.

 Altitude ascent by foot: 1445 m approximately.
 This will vary depending on where you are able to fly to and from.